theodoreyong9/AIWA/README.md

   `ln` term (asked about directly) could not be verified against the original source, which is no longer reliably in context after this session's length — flagged rather than guessed at.
+- Closed the JS/Rust submission-signing parity gap flagged in Appendix H.11: `scripts/check-submission-parity-sign-js.mjs` +
+  `rust-core/examples/verify_submission_from_js.rs` (JS signs, Rust verifies) and `rust-core/examples/sign_submission_rust.rs` +
+  `scripts/verify-submission-from-rust.mjs` (Rust signs, JS verifies), orchestrated by `scripts/verify-submission-parity.sh`.
+Both directions pass with real, freshly-generated Ed25519 keypairs each run — not fixed fixtures.
+Confirmed the check actually discriminates (not a trivial always-pass) by deliberately tampering a signed event's `codeUrl` and verifying the corresponding verification step fails with the expected exit code.
+Whitepaper's H.11.1 updated from "not yet" to "demonstrated."
+137 JS / 104 Rust unit tests unaffected (this was new integration tooling, not a change to reward.js/g.js's already re-verified logic).